 The last place you will find an outbreak of acne is going to be on the bottoms of your feet and the palms of your hands.
 Why, you may ask?
 Follicles and glands.
 Yep, it is all about the hair follicles and oil glands.
 Wherever you find a large number of densely located hair follicles accompanied by oil glands, you can be sure that a colony of acne will also be hanging around.
 Because your face, back, chest, and even your rear-end is thick with follicles, this is where we will find the greatest number of acne bacteria.
 It's good to know that any acne treatment that works on your face, is going to work on those other areas as well.

 Having to go through life in a constant state of battle with any problem can be frustrating and tiresome.
 But, when the problem is acne, there is just no hiding it.
 In some extreme cases, not even the most dedicated treatment program will work.
 In such situations, the only answer is to make an appointment with a reputable dermatologists.
 Life can become very lonely behind a painful red and swollen face that prevents you from finding the social life you seek.
 Getting the best method of treatment for acne can open up an entirely bright and fun-filled world of adventure; one where you can look your companions directly in the eyes.

-I am a cosmetologist and writer for writing a paper service with over 6 years’ experience.
+I am a cosmetologist and writer for writing a paper service [mod edit: removed hyperlink here because it looked like spam] with over 6 years’ experience.
 Skin health is one of the indicators of overall health.
 Unfortunately, most people neglect the need for skin care.
 I believe it is my duty to inform people about the importance of skin care.